Gay McCoy Clyburn

 To support the vitality and growth of Union County by adding theater to an already rich array of cultural offerings.

 The Union County Playmakers formed its board of directors and elected officers on November 13, 2013 under the umbrella of the Union County Community Arts Council.
 We had a varied first season and have increased offerings every year.
 Our board and staff are primarily committed volunteers, who give of both time and talent.
-We are currently in search of a home for the theater and have as a goal to expand our outreach into the community through partnerships with schools, churches, Monroe Parks and Recreation and other organizations.
+We have found our theater home at the Monroe Crossing Mall, Suite 302.
+We renovated the space from retail to theater in a short period of time.
+We have as a goal to expand our outreach into the community through partnerships with schools, churches, Monroe Parks and Recreation and other organizations.
 There has been theater in Union County off and on for decades, but we now think we have the stability we need to remain an enduring organization deeply integrated into the community.